tszheichoi/spatiotemporal-representativeness-of-aeronet-sites/README.md

 ```

 ### ☀️ Which Sites Have Pre-Computed Results
-This work was created part of a larger peice of work on studying solar energy resources.
-As such, I was primarily interested in sites that are *sufficiently sunny*, defined as having at least 4 peak sun hours in direct normal irradiance (DNI).
+This work was created as part of a larger piece of work on studying solar energy resources.
+As such, I was primarily interested in sites that are *sufficiently sunny*, defined as having at least four peak sun hours in direct normal irradiance (DNI).
 As of writing, there are 1198 AERONET sites in total, both historical and present.
-Only about 60% of them are situated within regions that receive at least 4 peak suyn hours.
+Only about 60% of them are situated within regions that receive at least four peak sun hours.
 Notably, regions of tropical rainforest (Amazon and Congo basin), most of central and southeast Asia, and high latitude regions have been masked out by this selection criteria.
-If you want to study these excluded sites, you will have the get the raw data yourself and run the scripts from scratch unfortunately.
+If you want to study these excluded sites, you will have the get the raw data yourself and run the scripts from scratch, unfortunately.

 ### 🤞 I Want to Reproduce the Results from Raw Data
 This repo contains everything you need to reproduce the `.json` files and, in principle, any AERONET site of interest.
 You will need the following data:

-- `data/aeronet/*.dat` AERONET observations, donloaded from https://aeronet.gsfc.nasa.gov/cgi-bin/draw_map_display_aod_v3
+- `data/aeronet/*.dat` AERONET observations, downloaded from https://aeronet.gsfc.nasa.gov/cgi-bin/draw_map_display_aod_v3
 - `data/ecmwf/*.nc` ECMWF MACC surface level total aerosol optical depth fields, 5 degrees by 5 degrees surrounding each of the AERONET sites.
 These are downloaded from https://apps.ecmwf.int/datasets/data/macc-reanalysis/levtype=sfc/ programmatically.
 See https://confluence.ecmwf.int/pages/viewpage.action?pageId=82870596#AccessMARS-apiclientlibrary for more information.
 - `data/aeronet_metadata.csv` contains some metadata associated with each AERONET site.

-The raw AERONET and ECMWF files are too large to be included in this repository.
+❗️ The raw AERONET and ECMWF files are too large to be included in this repository.
 They can be downloaded at [http://www.sp.ph.ic.ac.uk/~thc313/spatiotemporal/.](http://www.sp.ph.ic.ac.uk/~thc313/spatiotemporal/Spatiotemporal%20Representativeness%20of%20AERONET%20Sites/)

-To reproduce the results from one site, simply do:
+To reproduce the results from one site, simply do the following.
+Make sure you have all the dependencies from `environment.yml` as well.

 ```
 from main import determine_variability_at_site